 For tax credits for business purchases, you must have purchased and put into service (started using) the equipment, vehicle, or facility in the year when you claim the tax credit.

 As you read through the list, be aware that all of these credits come with limits and qualifications that you must meet in order to receive the credit.
 Read carefully, and discuss possible tax credits with your tax preparer or tax advisor.

 2017 Tax Law and Tax Credits

-The 2017 Tax Cuts and Jobs Act included some changes to business tax credits, effective with 2018 taxes.
-A new family leave tax credit (described below) was added and the Work Opportunity Tax Credit was discontinued.
+The 2017 Tax Cuts and Jobs Act included a new family leave tax credit (described below) was added.